Jennifer Melham • December 22, 2025

 Impact to WWHS candidates:

-WWHS visa pathways are not included in these visa categories.
-As a result, the partial travel ban does not impact WWHS candidate employment.
-Additionally, the travel ban is applicable to country of citizenship, not country of birth.
+WWHS visa pathways are included in these visa categories.
+As a result, both the partial travel ban and the full travel ban impacts WWHS candidate employment.
+However, the travel ban is applicable to country of citizenship, not country of birth.
 Therefore, clinicians with dual citizen ship may still proceed with their petition process.

 Who Is Not Affected?